Welcome to St Julians Medical Centre

 Patient toilets are located on the ground floor with baby changing facilities available on request on the second floor.

-We can provide a hearing loop for patients who have a hearing impairment and require assistance and a language line is also available for patients whose first language is not English and require help.
+We can provide a hearing loop for patients who have a hearing impairment and require assistance.
+We also use language line for patients whose first language is not English and require help.

 We also provide My Health Online.
 This is a facility to order your prescriptions and make appointments.
 Please note you need to register with us before you can access this facility.
 Please call into the surgery to register.